thimens/DataMapper/README.md

 return db.Get<Subscription>(CommandType.Text, query, parameters);
 ```
-2.You can fill a bool property of your class from a string column, if this column has `"Y" - "N"` values.
+2.You can fill a bool property of your object from a string column, if this column has `"Y" - "N"` values.